lavin105/Portfolio/index.md

             <div class="education">
               <h3>Brandon Lavinsky</h3>
               <p>
-                I'm a Software Engineer from Southern California with a passion for web development, photography, and anything and everything outdoors
+                I'm a Software Engineer with a passion for web development, photography, and anything and everything outdoors
               </p>